 In the cash flow statement, cash flows from the principal of the lease liability are classified as cash flows from financing activities, while lease payments for short-term leases, lease payments for leases of low-value assets and variable lease payments not included in the measurement of the lease liability are classified as cash-flows from operating activities.
 The interest payments regarding the lease liability are classified according to the IAS 7 standard.

-The lessee applies IAS 36 - Impairment of Assets to determine whether the right-to-use asset is impaired, and to recognise impairment, if necessary.
+As a lessee, the Bank applies IAS 36 - Impairment of Assets to determine whether the right-of-use asset is impaired and recognises an impairment loss, if necessary.